 When they are working at their word work stations throughout the week, they pull out their sight word practice and keep folder.
-Their personalized sight words they are learning are in their folder for them to use throughout the week.
+The personalized sight words they are learning are in their folder to use throughout the week.
 This has been a great way to differentiate with your students.

 Once I feel like they have mastered a word, they move it to the words I now side of their folder.
 They get so excited when they get to do this!

 We even do a little celebration cheer with each other to really make a big deal of it.

 If you are interested in sight word practice and keep activities for your students, check out the pre-primer and primer sets below.

 What are some of your favorite ways to practice sight words in your classroom?
 Share some of your ideas in the comment section!